-BLAW-486 Special Topics (3 Credits)
+BLAW-486 Special Topics (1 - 3 Credits)

 Courses on topics of interest to business students offered on the basis of need, interest, or timeliness.
 Prerequisites as determined by instructor.
 Restricted to students with junior standing or higher.
 May be repeated for credit.
-See registrar's office current class schedules Web page for specific semester description.
+For specific section description, click to the Section Details in VitNet.

-BLAW-487 Experiential Learning: Internship (12 Credits)
+BLAW-487 Experiential Learning: Internship (1 - 12 Credits)

-Non-classroom experiences in the field of business.
-Placements are generally off-campus, and may be full- or part-time, and with or without pay.
-Credit for experiences must be sought prior to occurance, and learning contracts must be submitted before the end of the first week of the semester.
+Experiential Learning: Internship (12 Credits) Non-classroom experiences in the field of business.
+Placements are generally off-campus, and may be full-or part-time, and with or without pay.
+Credit for experiences must be sought prior to occurrence, and learning contracts must be submitted before the end of the first week of the semester.
 A maximum of 15 credits of 287/487 can be used to meet graduation requirements.
 See the experiential learning: internship section of this catalog for details.
 Restricted to students with junior standing or higher.
 May be repeated for credit.
 Graded CR/NC.
+Contact Career Services for registration permission.

-BLAW-488 Independent Study (4 Credits)
+BLAW-488 Independent Study (1 - 4 Credits)